SchoolOfCode/bc13_w9_project-backend-object-mutate-ninja-turtles-back/README.md

 To run the app locally you need to create a `.env` file and add it to your `.gitignore` file.
 The `.env` file must contain your PORT number and your DATABASE_URL.

  The following commands run the scripts to set up the database:
-- `npm db-create` creates the database tables
+- `npm run db-create` creates the database tables
-- `npm db-drop` drops the tables
+- `npm run db-drop` drops the tables
-- `npm db-seed` adds seed data into the database
+- `npm run db-seed` adds seed data into the database
-- `npm db-reset` will drop, then create, then seed all tables in the database
+- `npm run db-reset` will drop, then create, then seed all tables in the database

 To start the server run `npm start`.